andresgr96/CogSyExperiment/README.md

 After completing the experiment, you should be able to find two CSV files in the "results" directory.
 These files contain the data collected during the experiment.

 ## Submission
-Once you have finished both parts of the experiment, please submit the two CSV files as your final output.
+Once you have finished both parts of the experiment, either send us the whole results folder or just the 2 CSV files corresponding to your participant ID.

 Please feel free to reach out if you have any questions or encounter any issues during the experiment.
 Good luck!